alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 ## ❓ The Basic Question

-Since antiquity philosophers have been trying to answer the question that had been poised by [Democritos of Abdera](https://en.wikipedia.org/wiki/Democritus) some 2400 years ago: what are the smallest constituents of reality?
+Since antiquity philosophers have been trying to answer the question poised by [Democritos of Abdera](https://en.wikipedia.org/wiki/Democritus) some 2400 years ago: what are the smallest constituents of reality?
-The goal posts have moved a lot since then: early attempts were just educated guesses and broad descriptions.
+The goal posts have moved a lot since then.

+Early attempts were just educated guesses and broad descriptions: there simply was no way to gather observations that were accurate enough.
 By the early 1900s scientists had very precise measurements of how particles behaved, and it was really different than everything we knew until then.
 In the coming years some brave pioneers would formalize what is now known as